4.5

 Their attention to detail is unparalleled, and the Perseus exemplifies the saying that, when it comes to paddle design, the devil is in the details.
 You can tell they went all out to make sure everything felt perfect about this paddle before it hit shelves, and they knocked it out of the park.

-- It comes in 14 mm and 16 mm thicknesses depending on your personal preferences.
+- Thickness: It comes in 14 mm and 16 mm thicknesses depending on your personal preferences.
 Thinner=Power, Thicker=Control.

-- 5.5 inch long grip: Incredibly comfortable and allows full control over two-handed shots.
+- 5.5-inch Long Grip: Incredibly comfortable and allows full control over two-handed shots.

-3. Our Budget Pick: Franklin Carbon STK
+3. Our Budget Pick: Franklin Signature Pickleball Paddle

 Not only is it notably cheaper than our top two picks, but it’s just as trusted by the pros.
-One of the best sibling teams in pickleball, JW and Jorja Johnson, both use the STK, and have been at the top of their game this year!

-- The polypropylene core comes in both 14.5 mm and 17 mm options: The 17 mm feels special, as we typically see control paddles clock in around that 16 mm mark.
+- Paddle Core: The polypropylene core comes in both 14.5 mm and 17 mm options: The 17 mm feels special, as we typically see control paddles clock in around that 16 mm mark.
 That extra millimeter definitely makes a difference, adding more control to your game.

 4. Paddletek Bantam TS-5